-- Before talking about the client, present a brief overview of your theoretical orientation demonstrated in a non-written/non-narrative way.
-This might be a chart, drawing, painting, dance or extended metaphor.
-Our feedback will be, in part, designed to help you to find a better fit between your theory and your work with clients. - After completing the interpretive theoretical orientation presentation and before presenting the client, clearly communicate to the class the reason you chose this client and the type of feedback you hope to receive.
-Say what you hope will be different for you after the presentation. - Handout/slides for presentation MUST INCLUDE ALL CATAGORIES LISTED BELOW (uploaded to Moodle on your assigned date). - Review/present written case emphasizing theoretical conceptualization - Class discussion and feedback
+Before talking about the client, present a brief overview of your theoretical orientation demonstrated in a non-written/non-traditional way.
+This might be a diagram, chart, drawing, painting, dance or extended metaphor.
+Our feedback will be, in part, designed to help you to find a better fit between your theory and your work with clients..